modlee-ai/modlee/docs/README.md

 ## Installation

 We have developed the package in Python 3.10.
-Please [raise an issue](https://github.com/modlee-ai/modlee/blob/main/issues) if you experience environment errors.
+If you experience environment errors, [please raise an issue](https://github.com/modlee-ai/modlee/issues).

 ### PyPI